 The signals from these gating transducers indicate to the system that passing wheels are in view of the scanners.
-Furthermore, the speed of the train is determined by using the known distance between TO1 and TO2 versus the time required for a given wheel to pass over them.
+Furthermore, the train's speed is determined by using the known distance between TO1 and TO2 versus the time required for a given wheel to pass over them.